chef/chef-web-docs/includes_ctl_chef/includes_ctl_chef_generate_cookbook.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The ``chef generate cookbook`` subcommand is used to generate a cookbook.
+Use the ``chef generate cookbook`` subcommand to generate a cookbook.